livingdocsIO/documentation/reference-docs/doc-includes/intro.md

 </div>
 ```

-The above snippet shows the design definition of a `doc-include` that renders the most read articles from a publication retrieved via the [chartbeat API](https://chartbeat.com/docs/api/) (it assumes you are using chartbeat in your publication).
+The above snippet shows the design definition of a `doc-include` that renders the most viewed articles from a brightove channel (as in the introductory diagram).
 You see several important concepts:
 - The `service` configuration defines which service is used by this `doc-include` directive.
-This service name is used by the server-side and editor-side customizations to identifiy a specific `doc-include` implementation.
+This service name is used by the server-side and editor-side customizations to identify a specific `doc-include` implementation.
 - The directive configuration contains `defaultParams`.
 The custom editor interface for a `doc-include` service normally sets and sends parameters to the server-side to do the rendering.
-In the chartbeat example it could send a category that a user selects in the sidebar and for which the chartbeat API should be queried (e.g. most read "Sport" articles).
+In the example it could send a category that a user enters and for which videos are shown (e.g. most viewed "Sport" videos).
 In addition you can pass `defaultParams` in the design that are there by default and if the editor does not overwrite them are passed to the server.
-The `layout` in our example tells the server-side plugin to use a specific sub-template for the chartbeat rendering.
-You could for example have templates for "list with images" and "text only list" thus rendering the most-read section with different layouts in different components.
+The `layout` in our example tells the server-side plugin to use a specific sub-template for the rendering.
+You could for example have templates for "list with images" and "text only list" thus rendering the section with different layouts in different components.
 - The directive configuration also contains a `config` section.
 You can write in this Object whatever you like.
-The values are passed to your custom user interface in the editor and you can use them there to customize the user interface for this specific instance of the chartbeat `doc-include` service.
+The values are passed to your custom user interface in the editor and you can use them there to customize the user interface for this specific instance of the "foo" `doc-include` service.
 The example sends a `minCount` and `maxCount`.
 This is used by the user interface in question to offer the user a number input form that is limited to numbers between 3 and 6 and controls how many articles are rendered.

-Schematic view of how the different parts play together:
+Schematic view of how the different parts play together using a `doc-include` service as an identifier:
 ```
+Livingdocs design component -> uses service in directives -> configures an instance of the service "class" (config, defaultParams)

-doc-include service -> defines -> doc-include "class"
+Livingdocs editor -> implements -> user interface for doc-include "class"

 Livingdocs server -> implements -> renderer for doc-include "class"

-Livingdocs editor -> implements -> user interface for doc-include "class"

-Livingdocs design component -> uses service in directives -> configures an instance of the service "class" (config, defaultParams)
 ```

 (note: we are not talking about a class in the sense of OO, just to visualize the hierarchical connection)

-It is important to understand that a `doc-include` service ("chartbeat" in the example above) can be used in multiple components/directives in different configurations.
+It is important to understand that a `doc-include` service ("foo" in the example above) can be used in multiple components/directives in different configurations.
 For example you could do a new component that is pretty much the same as the example above but changes the `minCount` to 6 which would in effect tell the user interface not to render a number input (if `minCount` == `maxCount` no interface is rendered).

 ### What are the customizations

-The server customization is normally a simple node.js plugin that uses any templating language (e.g. lodash templates) to render a HTML string from a template and parameters.
+The [server customization](./server_customization.md) is normally a simple node.js plugin that uses any templating language (e.g. lodash templates) to render a HTML string from a template and parameters.
-The editor customization is an angular component.
+The [editor customization](./editor_customization.md) is an angular component.
 Angular (1.x) knowledge is required for this.

 Both customizations are optional.
 - A `doc-include` service with neither server nor editor part would just render an empty placeholder into the rendered HTML wherever a respective component was dropped.